WHAT IS A NOMINEE DIRECTOR?

 Typically appointed for matters related to privacy and legality, a nominee director (ND) is a legal entity that will be held responsible in cases where the company breaks the law.
 Given the responsibility and proper diligence to meet Singapore’s regulatory requirements, a ND also facilitates the completion of your company’s incorporation process.

-The Singapore Companies Act requires all Singapore Private Limited Companies (PLCs) to have at least one director who is “ordinarily” resident in Singapore.
+The Singapore Companies Act requires all Singapore Private Limited Companies (PLCs) to have at least one director who is “ordinarily” a resident in Singapore.

 - Provides a local residential address;

-- Is a Singapore Citizen, Singapore Permanent Resident, Entrepreneur Pass holder, Employment Pass holder or Dependant’s Pass holder; and
+- Is a Singapore Citizen, Singapore Permanent Resident, Entrepreneur Pass holder, Employment Pass holder, or Dependant’s Pass holder; and

-- Proves that he/she is long-staying (i.e. he/she can legally remain in Singapore for a long period).
+- Proves that he/she is long-staying (i.e., he/she can legally remain in Singapore for a long period).